yzhaiustc/yzhaiustc.github.io/_pages/about.md

 News
 ======
+* Sept.
+2025: I was invited to give a talk at ByteDance.
+* Mar.
+2024: I was invited to give a talk at Google.
 * June.
 2023: I obtained my PhD degree in Computer Science and returned to the CUTLASS team at NVIDIA as a software engineer.
 * June.
 2023: I was invited to give a talk at Biren Technology.
 * April.
 2023: A paper was accepted at International Conference on Supercomputing 2023.